djismgaming/compose/README.md

 2. Run `docker-compose up -d`

-## Optional - Cleaning the yaml comments to leave a clean docker-compose file
+## Optional - cleaning the yaml comments to leave a clean docker-compose file
 (this is not required in order to use the YAML file with docker-compose)

 These instructions are for use in Notepad++, my favorite editor in Windows :D